labsmrt/labsmrt.github.io/README.md

 * `publications.njk` refer to the `Publications` page
 * `team.njk` refers to the `Team` page

 Assume you want to edit the `Research` page.
-You just need to open `publications.njk` then edit the corresponding fields:
+You just need to open `research.njk` then edit the corresponding fields:

 ![layout page](layoutPage.jpeg)